inet256/inet256/docs/00_Proposal.md

 PKIX composes these along with a number from somewhere in the sky to identify the public key algorithm.
 X509 PKIX seems like the best candidate for our key serializing function.

-If you follow and agree with this reasoning then we have chosen `SHAKE-256` as the hash function.
+If you follow and agree with this reasoning then we have chosen 256 bits of `SHAKE-256` as the hash function.
 And `X509 PKIX` as the key marshaling function.

 This particular method of allocating addresses, and determining what key is at an address is the **INET256 Address Scheme**